TomoGuide/TomoGuide.github.io/docs/03-tutorial/04-template-matching/index.md

   --tomogram-mask masks/bmask_1.mrc                           # from Slabify for example
 ```

-and again, of course if you don't have an HPC or don't use SLURM, you can just run the regular [pytom-match-pick](https://sbc-utrecht.github.io/pytom-match-pick/) similar to the command above.
+and again, if you don't have an HPC or don't use SLURM, you can just run the regular [pytom-match-pick](https://sbc-utrecht.github.io/pytom-match-pick/) similar to the command above.
 You can run `batch_pytom.py` with the flag `--dry-run` in order to generate all the input commands and flags to then run it the way you like while still having all the tilt, defocus, and exposure informations read correctly from the RELION .star files.

 > Some numbers: ~40 min per subvolume (tomogram is split in 4) so 2.5 to 3h per tomo with 7° angular sampling at bin4 on rtx4090 node (we could have ask for more resources of course).
 1.5h when you use the same parameters but a 10° (testing 15000 angles) angular sampling instead of 7° (testing 50000 angles).
 Random-phase correction will basically double the computation time but we recommend using it - especially for more challenging targets.